 The student reads a short text explaining neurodiversity and answers the reading comprehension questions related to it.
 Finally, they sort out the characteristics of left-brained and right-brained people.
 The lesson ends with a discussion about experiencing neurodiversity and/or dyslexia.

-In this B2 lesson, students will practice verbs of the senses.
-They will…
+In this B2 level lesson plan, students will explore the dynamic…